Docetaxel (Taxotere ®) and cisplatin chemotherapy

 Loss of appetite

-With this treatment, you will usually lose all the hair on your head.
+You will usually lose all the hair on your head.
 Your eyelashes, eyebrows and other body hair may also thin or fall out.
 This usually starts after your first or second cycle of chemotherapy.
-It is almost always temporary and your hair will grow back after chemotherapy ends.
+It is almost always temporary and your hair will grow back after chemotherapy ends but, rarely, the hair loss is permanent.
 It is important to cover your head to protect your scalp when you are out in the sun until your hair grows back.
 Your nurse can give you advice about coping with hair loss.

 Numb or tingling hands or feet

-These symptoms are caused by the effect of docetaxel or cisplatin on nerves.
-It’s called peripheral neuropathy.
+These symptoms are caused by the effect of docetaxel or cisplatin on the nerves.
+This is called peripheral neuropathy.
 You may find it hard to fasten buttons or do other fiddly tasks.

 Tell your doctor if you have these symptoms.
 They sometimes need to lower the dose of the drug.
 The symptoms usually improve slowly after treatment finishes, but in some people, they may never go away.
 Talk to your doctor if you are worried about this.